cashubtc/nutshell/README.md

 vim .env
 ```

+To use the wallet with the [public test mint](#test-instance), you need to change the appropriate entries in the `.env` file.

-## Run mint
+## Run a mint yourself
+This runs the mint on your local computer.
+Skip this step if you want to use the [public test mint](#test-instance) instead.
 ```bash
 poetry run uvicorn mint.app:app --port 3338
 ```

-## Run wallet
+## Use wallet

 #### Request a mint

 This command will return a Lightning invoice and a payment hash.
 You have to pay the invoice before you can receive the tokens.
-Note: Minting tokens involves two separate steps: requesting a mint, and actually minting tokens (see below).
+Note: Minting tokens involves two steps: requesting a mint, and actually minting tokens (see below).

 ```bash
 poetry run ./cashu --wallet=wallet --mint=420